polinabee/Immunization_blockchain/README.md

 Press Home to enter a new immunization record without closing the session.

 If you restart the app, the old records will be wiped.

+## Analytics

+We generated sample data based on business logic for this application and created some basic visuals off it.
+The code for data generation is in analytics/data_mockup.ipynb The charts are exported to the analytics directory.